Cindy Eckert: Career

 Eckert established an investment firm called The Pink Ceiling in 2016 after the most recent exit, when she sold Sprout Pharmaceuticals to Valeant Pharmaceuticals for $1 billion.
 In November 2017, Eckert re-acquired Sprout Pharmaceuticals from Valeant for "almost nothing" as part of a settlement of a lawsuit, according to Bloomberg News.
 Valeant's stock had collapsed nearly 80% from the acquisition price due to a large financial engineering and price jacking scandal.

-In 2018, Eckert formally changed her name from Cindy Whitehead.
+In 2018, Cindy Whitehead formally changed her name to Cindy Eckert.

+In 2021, she received an honorary Doctor of Humane Letters from North Carolina State University.

 The Pink Ceiling

 Eckert launched the Pink Ceiling in order to improve access to capital for female-led start-ups.
 “The injustice I’m fighting with the Pink Ceiling is not only women’s limited access to capital, but also their limited access to mentors,” she told Entrepreneur Magazine.
 Eckert works with a team of women to determine which female-led companies will be the recipients of venture capital funding.